lxmwaniky/lxmwaniky/README.md

 - 👯 I’m looking to collaborate on **MERN and Flutter apps**

-- 💬 Ask me about **Flutter, Javascript Api Development and Postman**
+- 💬 Ask me about **Flutter, Javascript API Development and Postman**

-- 👩‍💻Currently working on ( Coming Soon )
+- 👩‍💻Currently working on (Coming Soon)

 ## <h3 align="left"> 🌎 Connect with me:</h3>